vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 By convention, the number of protons is labeled as Z and the number of neutrons as N. The total number of nucleons[^2] is called the mass number: A = Z+N. It's just counting.

+[^2]: ... a name describing either protons or neutrons: any nuclear constituent

 Picking carbon as an example, all carbon atoms have Z = 6: six protons.[^3] Most carbon atoms (98.93%) have N 6, making A = 12.
 But some isotopes carry a different number of neutrons.
 In natural carbon samples, 1.07% have N = 7, making A = 13.
 We label such an isotope as 13C (A=13), or sometimes 13C6 (A = 13; Z 6), or even in some cases the fully-described 13C6,7, (A = 13; Z = 6; N = 7).
 The latter two forms are somewhat redundant-though sometimes appreciated/helpful— because all carbon atoms have Z = 6, and N = A - Z always.
-Therefore, 13C says it all, provided you can easily find or remember the Z number for carbon.
-The general pattern for an isotope of element X is (A, Z)X(N) Other common designations are, for example, C12, C13, U238, or C-12, C-13, U-238 as alternatives to 12C, 13C, and 238 U, respectively.
+Therefore, 13C says it all, provided you can easily find or remember the Z number for carbon.[^4] The general pattern for an isotope of element X is (A, Z)X(N) Other common designations are, for example, C12, C13, U238, or C-12, C-13, U-238 as alternatives to 12C, 13C, and 238 U, respectively.

+[^3]: One might say this is what defines the carbon atom.

+[^4]:...just the sequential number labeling boxes in the periodic table: Fig. B.1 (p.
+375)

 <details><summary>Example 15.1.1</summary>